Healthy Homes Assessment Aro Valley

 Draught Stopping Aro Valley

 Draughts can lead to dropping temperatures within households.
-A draughty house costs more to heat, which means wasting energy and resulting in higher bills.
+A cold house is more expensive to heat, which means wasting energy and increased bills.

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap that is, it is likely a crack or an opening that requirements sealing in some way.
-Cracks and gaps that are large should be stopped permanently.
-The gaps that exceed 3mm that allow air to enter or exit into the house need the sealing.
-For instance, if an open fireplace isn’t in use it can create draughts.
+If you can feel external air entering or the sound of a clear draught emanating out of a hole or gap that is, it is probably a gap or hole that needs sealing in somehow.
+Cracks or gaps with large gaps must be fixed permanently.
+Cracks that are greater than 3mm and allow air to enter or exit into your home need seals.
+For example, if the open fireplace isn’t used it can create draughts.
 This should be shut from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever possible.
+Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.

-There is no need to block off holes or gaps in the building.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the household warms and cools in order to let them be closed and opened rather than being stuck.
-We will check the windows and doors in your Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the building.
+For example, tiny gaps around windows and doors may be required to allow for movement of the building when the home warms and cools in order to let them be opened and closed rather than securing.
+We will check every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections